Suzanna-Linn/slua/docs/moving-timers.md

 LLTimers passes two parameters to the handler function:
 - The expected trigger time.
 The actual trigger time could be a few milliseconds later, never before.
 - The interval.
 It's nil with LLTimers:once().
+The actual internval could be a few milliseconds longer or shorter.

 We can compare the expected time to ll.GetTime(), which now has more precission, to know the delay.
 LLTimers and ll.GetTime() time is set to 0 when the script starts running:
 <pre class="language-sluab"><code class="language-sluab">-- comparing actual and expected time